-- Assessment criterion: ability to express herself/himself in writing, describing events, telling a story, structuring arguments, organising a text for the most effective flow, mastering language, grammar, and scientific formalities. - The performance level is specified in the range of 0 10 points.
+• Assessment criterion: ability to express herself/himself in writing, describing events, telling a story, structuring arguments, organising a text for the most effective flow, mastering language, grammar, and scientific formalities.

 The assessment criteria are further developed in the study guide.